lopunnii/google-homepage/README.md

 This google homepage project has helped me put into practice the HTML and CSS skills I have learned and I now feel more confident about the basics.
 I also feel more comfortable with using git and github.
 I am looking forward to figuring out the next project in web development.
 Perhaps I will figure out CSS flexbox in a future project.

 Lopunnii

+Update (24/08/21):
+I got some feedback from the discord server to:
+ -separate my html and  css into two different files -download images to my local and then upload it to Github, so that I am not relying on a site that may not work in the future
+ -make smaller commits instead of making one large commit I implemented these changes and will remember these tips for next time :)